Akselera Tech

 The Missing Protection: Negative Keywords

-While the 10 defaults above are settings Google configures incorrectly, there is one critical protection Google does not configure at all: negative keywords.
+The 10 defaults above are settings Google configures incorrectly.
+But there is one critical protection Google does not configure at all: negative keywords.

 Negative keywords tell Google which searches should NOT trigger your ads.
 Without them, your campaigns are defenseless against irrelevant traffic.